WordPress/wp-movies-demo/README.md

     styling and the templates for the header & footer as well as the movie & actors pages.

-## When will I be able to use this?
+## When will I be able to use the Interactivity API?

 The [Interactivity API](https://github.com/WordPress/block-interactivity-experiments) is an **experimental feature** and not ready for adoption yet.
 It is under active development and its final public API is **very likely going to change before an official release**.
-For now, it's recommended to experiment with the Interactivity API via this demo.
-Use this in your projects at your own risk.

 ## Setup

+> ⚠️ **WARNING**: This instructions don't work anymore because there's a conflict between the Interactivity API shipped in the Block Interactivity Experiments plugin and the Interactivity API shipped now in Gutenberg.
+We'll migrate this repo to use only Gutenberg, but in the meantime, please use this [Getting Started guide](https://github.com/WordPress/gutenberg/blob/trunk/packages/interactivity/docs/1-getting-started.md) if you want to test the Interactivity API.
+If you have questions, you can open a discussion in the [Interactivity API category](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api) of GitHub.

 1. Install the required plugins: